CQ-zhang-2016/QATEN/README.md

   ```shell
   python test.py
   ```
-  Once successfully run, this creates feature files under the path `./data/`, and predicted global score and predicted local scores) under the path `./result/`.
+  Once successfully run, this creates feature files under the path `./data/`.
+Global score and local scores are predicted under the path `./result/`.

 Please cite the following paper if you use this code in your work.
 ```bibtex